Skip to main content

 We're adding new IATA training centers, partner locations and distance learning options to bring our training closer to you.

-IATA has 63 offices in 60 countries, It represents some 250 airlines from 118 countries.
-Flights by IATA members represents 84% of total traffic (Available Seat Kilometers).
+IATA has 54 offices in 53 countries, It represents some 260 airlines from 117 countries.
+Flights by IATA members represents 83% of total traffic (RTK: Revenue Tonne Kilometers).
 The IATA regional pages are your access to regional information, such as industry issues, safety and security, agency programs and regional planning, regulatory public policies, and more.